 ESIG provides guidance to solvent manufacturers and importers in Europe on ways to comply with REACH requirements.
-Our Generic Exposure Scenarios (GES) are the solvents industry standard in Europe today to ensure REACH compliance through the supply chain and form the basis for the supporting DU sectors activities on Use Mapping that is recommended by the European Chemicals Agency (ECHA) – ENES website.
+Our Generic Exposure Scenarios (GES) are the solvents industry standard in Europe today to ensure REACH compliance through the supply chain and form the basis for the supporting DU sectors activities on Use Mapping that is recommended by the European Chemicals Agency (ECHA) – ENES website and Use Map Library.

 Learn more about GES: Their Development, Application, and Interpretation under REACH.

 The Hydrocarbon Solvents Consortium (HSC) prepares registration dossiers for hydrocarbon solvents.
 It’s led by the Hydrocarbon Solvents Producers Association (HSPA), which is part of the European Council of the Chemical Industry (Cefic).

 The reference between the HSPA substances and the Chemical Abstracts Service number (CAS no.) can be found in the HSPA substance CAS no. relationship compilation.

 You can learn more about consortium activities, including membership details, on the consortium’s official website.

 Various REACH consortia were created for the following oxygenated solvents, which are managed by ReachCentrum: